Dynamic Novel View Synthesis in High Dynamic Range: Experiments

-In addition, to rigorously evaluate the efficiency of our proposed dynamic tone mapping framework in preserving continuous radiance variations, we conduct ablation studies by substituting our architecture with a plain MLP baseline.
-Specifically, we synthesize temporally coherent HDR sequences for a dynamic scene using both architectures, with visualization results presented in Figs. \ref{fig:app:add_tank_lum_var} - \ref{fig:app:add_lum_var} in Appendix \ref{sec:app:add_vis_cmp}.
-The comparative results show that our HDR-4DGS with dynamic tone mapper achieves superior temporal coherence in radiance transitions compared to baseline approaches, which validates the effectiveness of our dynamic tone mapper.
+In addition, to rigorously evaluate the efficiency of our proposed DTM in preserving continuous radiance variations, we conduct ablation studies by substituting the DTM with an MLP baseline.
+Specifically, we synthesize temporally coherent HDR sequences for a dynamic scene using both architectures, as shown in Fig. \ref{fig:lum_var_comp} (also see Fig. \ref{fig:app:add_tank_lum_var}) where our HDR-4DGS with DTM achieves superior temporal coherence in radiance transitions compared to baseline approach, validating the effectiveness of our DTM in preserving HDR coherence in dynamic domain.